jmetzger/training-kubernetes-docker-en/kubernetes/architecture.md

   * pods are the smalles usable unit, that can be created and managed
   * a pod (=group) is a group of one or more containers
-    * they usage mutual storage and network ressources
+    * the use mutual storage and network ressources
     * they are always on the same physical/virtual server

 ## Control Plane Node (former: master) - components